18 Platforms for Artists To Sell Their Creative Work Online in 2024

 UGallery

-UGallery believes that browsing their online selection of art should be akin to spending a leisurely afternoon visiting your local galleries IRL.
+UGallery believes that browsing their online selection of art should be akin to spending a leisurely afternoon visiting your local galleries in real life.
 Founded in 2006, they take their curation seriously and want to avoid the internet's seemingly endless outlets for artwork.
 Instead, they pick each artist and every piece they exhibit, making all artwork exclusive to UGallery.
 They encourage emerging and mid-career artists to apply to show their pieces.
 If selected, anything sold will be split 50/50, and the artist ships the work in a custom box (provided by UGallery) from their studio.

 Singulart